-NOTE 13 - RECLASSIFICATIONS
+NOTE 16 - RECLASSIFICATIONS

-Certain amounts in the June 30, 2018 financial statements have been reclassified to conform to the June 30, 2019 presentation.
+Certain amounts in the June 30, 2019 financial statements have been reclassified to conform to the June 30, 2020 presentation, specifically the expense categories in the Statement of Functional Expenses.
 These reclassifications have no effect on the change in net assets as previously reported.